unxmaal/disco/README.md

     /disco/NODE_NAME/parameters : This tree defines all configuration parameters for the node not related to any module in particular.

-Some special parameters are provided to the client, that do not exist on the paramters tree until
+Some special parameters are provided to the client, that do not exist on the parameters tree until
 runtime:

     /disco/NODE_NAME/current_module : This parameter defines the full